-"Beyond the transition period, as we look to the future of the West Bank and Gaza, it clear to me that the peace cannot be achieved by the formation of an independent alestinian state in those territories.
-Nor is it achievable on the basis of Israeli sovereignty or ermanent control over the West Bank and Gaza."
+"Beyond the transition period, as we look to the future of the West Bank and Gaza, it is clear to me that the peace cannot be achieved by the formation of an independent Palestinian state in those territories.
+Nor is it achievable on the basis of Israeli sovereignty or permanent control over the West Bank and Gaza."

-"So the US will not support the establishment of an independent Palestinian state in e West bank and Gaza, and we will not support annexation or permanent control by Israel."
+"So the US will not support the establishment of an independent Palestinian state in the West bank and Gaza, and we will not support annexation or permanent control by Israel."

 "There is, however, another way to peace.
-The final status of these lands must, of burse, be reached through the give-and-take of negotiations.
-But it is the firm view of the S that self-government by the Palestinians of the West Bank and Gaza in association with rdan offers the best chance for a durable, just and lasting peace."
+The final status of these lands must, of course, be reached through the give-and-take of negotiations.
+But it is the firm view of the US that self-government by the Palestinians of the West Bank and Gaza in association with Jordan offers the best chance for a durable, just and lasting peace."

-"We base our approach squarely on the principle that the Arab-Israeli Conflict should resolved through negotiations involving an exchange of territory for peace.
-This exchange nterned in UNSC resolution 242, which is, in turn, incorporated in all its parts in the Camp vid Agreements."
+"We base our approach squarely on the principle that the Arab-Israeli Conflict should be resolved through negotiations involving an exchange of territory for peace.
+This exchange is interned in UNSC resolution 242, which is, in turn, incorporated in all its parts in the Camp David Agreements."

-"UN Resolution 242 remains wholly valid as the foundation stone of America's ddle East effort."
+"UN Resolution 242 remains wholly valid as the foundation stone of America's Middle East effort."

-"It is the US' position that -in return for peace- the withdrawal provision of solution 242 applies to all fronts, including the West Bank and Gaza."
+"It is the US' position that -in return for peace- the withdrawal provision of Resolution 242 applies to all fronts, including the West Bank and Gaza."

-"Finally, we remain convinced that Jerusalem must remain undivided, but its final rus should be decided through negotiations..."
+"Finally, we remain convinced that Jerusalem must remain undivided, but its final status should be decided through negotiations..."

-Declaration of Principles on Interim Self-Government Arrangements s of common interest.
+Declaration of Principles on Interim Self-Government Arrangements

-he text of the Declaration of Principles f-government for the Palestinians in the d Jericho that was signed Sept.
-13 at the Text was furnished by the Israeli ew York City:
+Following is the text of the Declaration of Principles on Interim self-government for the Palestinians in the Gaza Strip and Jericho that was signed Sept.
+13 at the White House.
+Text was furnished by the Israeli consulate in New York City: